fairhive-labs/docs/whitepaper/tokenomics/operational-conditions/staking-payment-locks.md

 By staking higher amounts, fellowships might portray a heightened level of confidence and commitment to the project, potentially influencing the initiator's bid selection process.

+## Fellowship's Staking Commitment

+If a fellowship, after winning the bid, fails to stake the agreed-upon amount within the specified period:

+* The initiator is alerted and has the discretion to choose an alternative fellowship or await the initial fellowship's compliance.
+* The initial project bid by the fellowship is considered void or cancelled.
+* Here too, the conditions and repercussions of not meeting the staking commitments should be mentioned in the contract between the fellowship and the initiator.

 ## Initiator's Fee Payment & Contractor Provisioning

 Once a fellowship's bid is accepted and they've staked the requisite $POLN tokens, the onus shifts to the initiator.